mozilla/trafficcop/documentation.md

 The test will have 3 variations, each targeting 25% of users.

+### Optional Configuration

+1. Customizing how long a user sees the same variation

-There is also an optional configuration value to specify how long the cookie associated with a visitor for an individual experiment will last: `cookieExpires`.
+To specify how long the cookie associated with a visitor for an individual experiment will last, specify a `cookieExpires` value in the configuration.
 This value must be a `Number` and represents the number of hours the cookie will last.
 If omitted, the cookie will last for 24 hours.
 A value of 0 will result in a session-length cookie.

 An implementation with `cookieExpires` set might look like the following: